 The coast of Tanzania is perhaps most famous for the Zanzibar Archipelago, a cluster of islands that saw the growth and survival of Swahili civilisation and trade until the mid-twentieth century.

-Zanzibar enchants and beguiles with its oriental mystique and forgotten exoticism — the very name evokes the Spice Islands and the Dhow trade, Sultans palaces built of limestone and coral against the palm trees and the crashing surf.
+Zanzibar enchants and beguiles with its oriental mystique and forgotten exoticism.
+The very name evokes thoughts of the Spice Islands and the Dhow trade, Sultan palaces built of limestone, palm trees, and coral underneath the crashing surf.

-The port city of Stone Town dominates the West Coast.
-Although the beaches of Mangapwani, where slave caves are visible at low tide and nearby Bububu are less than half an hour’s drive away, night or two spent on the east or north coast is well worth the extra time it takes to drive there.
-That said, the Chole Island Marine Park just off Stone Town – and nearby Prison, Grave, and Snake Islands – make a different day trip and a real break from exploring the winding passageways of the old city.
+The port city of Stone Town dominates the West Coast, but the beaches of Mangapwani (where slave caves are visible at low tide) and nearby Bububu are less than a 30-minute drive away.
+A night or two spent on the east or north coast is well worth the extra time it takes to drive there.
+That said, the Chole Island Marine Park just off Stone Town and nearby Prison, Grave, and Snake Islands make for fascinating day trips and offer an intriguing break from exploring the winding passageways of the old city.